-This guide will cover everything around accessing your funds and finalizing your Wefunder round: wrapping up administrative details, finalizing investment commitments to make funds available for disbursement, finishing investor-related documents and contracts, and getting money.
+This guide covers everything you need to know about accessing your funds and finalizing your Wefunder round — from wrapping up administrative details and finalizing investment commitments, to completing investor documents and receiving your funds.

 Your round officially closes on the date set in the Form C, meaning, this is the deadline to reach the minimum target offering.
-If you don’t reach your minimum by the round close date, we’ll have to either extend your round or cancel and refund investors.
+If you don’t reach your minimum by this date, you’ll have to either extend your round or cancel and refund investors.

 If you do reach your minimum, congrats!
-We’ll start the administrative process of finalizing your round and disbursing funds to you.
+We’ll start the process of disbursing funds to you.

 Where do I find my round close date?